alachhman/PM-web-server/README.md

 **Pokemon Images Maybe Coming Soon**

 ## Example Usage
-This api can be hit from any language you would like, however here's an example of how to grab the trainer list from the `/trainer` endpoint:
+This api can be hit from any language you would like, however here's an example of how to grab the trainer list from the `/trainer` endpoint using node.js:
 ```javascript
 const fetch = require("node-fetch");